ika-rwth-aachen/RoadGeneration/docs/inputdoc.rst

         </closeRoads>
     </roadNetwork>

-The *segments* element contains information about each physical road represented in the network.
-For each seperate road, a corresponding child element is added to *segments*.
+The *segments* element contains information about each physical road in the network.
+For each seperate road, roundabout or junction, a corresponding child element is added to *segments*.

 .. figure:: dias/segments.svg
    :width: 50%